Preparing for Your Child's Surgery

 If you do not have access to the internet to complete the necessary online health information, please notify the surgery center as soon as possible, but preferably no later than 1 week prior to your child's surgery.
 Call 865-560-0303 and ask for the Pre-admission nurse.

 The business day before the scheduled surgery date, the Preadmission nurse will contact you with specific instructions regarding when to arrive at the surgery center and when to restrict your child's eating and drinking.
-As always, do not hesitate to contact us at 865-560-0303 if you should have any questions.
+Please contact us at 865-560-0303 Monday - Friday 6am -5pm, if you have questions.

 Day of Surgery